tskit-dev/tsdate/docs/methods.md

 The iterative expectation propagation should converge to a fixed point that approximately minimizes Kullback-Leibler divergence between the true posterior distribution and the approximation {cite}`minka2001expectation`.
-At the moment, when `method="variational_gamma"`, a relatively large number of iterations is used (which testing indicates is more than enough) but convergence is not formally checked.
+At the moment a relatively large number of iterations are used (which testing indicates is more than enough; this can be changed using the ``) but convergence is not formally checked.
 A stopping criterion will be implemented in future releases.

 Progress through iterations can be output using the progress bar: